 The efficiency of the mold depends on choices such as cavitation, parting-line geometry, gating, venting, surface finish, and supporting automation.
 It’s important to ensure the mold is robust enough to mitigate the inherent lot-to-lot variability of raw silicone.
 It will also need to integrate seamlessly with equipment that pumps, mixes, injects, compresses, heats, and ejects components.

-In terms of processing, there are a couple of watch points.
+In terms of processing, there are a couple of watchpoints.
 There may be certain restrictions on part thickness to avoid shrinkage problems.
 Parts can also require de-flashing operations with additional cost.
 Both of these issues can be mediated once again through the close collaboration between the device designer and silicone component manufacture.
-For instance, if the tool and process equipment are expertly designed, flash can be virtually eradicated.
+For instance, if the tool and process equipment is expertly designed, flash can be virtually eradicated.

 To be a leading manufacturer for plastic injection mold and injection molding.
-RJC support medical products manufacturing with molding processes all the way. and this enable us to serve and defend covid-19 in 2020 with supplying medical device components by rapid manufacturing what you need.
-ISO13485 and FDA are the ready licenses for us to help bring medical product design and deveopment from DFM through machining to mass production, such as ventilator components, intubation device components and disposable testing products and tubes produced in clean room as expected. what RJC can support as follows :
+RJC supports medical product manufacturing with molding processes all the way. and this enables us to serve and defend covid-19 in 2020 by supplying medical device components by rapid manufacturing what you need.
+ISO13485 and FDA are the ready licenses for us to help bring medical product design and development from DFM through machining to mass production, such as ventilator components, intubation device components, and disposable testing products and tubes produced in the cleanroom as expected. what RJC can support is as follows :

 - In-house production molds (Plastic & Die-casting)

 - Exported molds (deliver molds to overseas for molding locally)

 - Rapid prototype ( 3D printing, machining & Vacuum Casting)